rkuma183/wilsonmar.github.io/_posts/2016-08-23-mac-osx-config-dotfiles.md

 # Set standby delay to 24 hours (default is 1 hour)
 sudo pmset -a standbydelay 86400

-# Disable the sound effects on boot
-sudo nvram SystemAudioVolume=" "

 # Disable transparency in the menu bar and elsewhere on Yosemite
 defaults write com.apple.universalaccess reduceTransparency -bool true